openstack-archive/bareon/doc/source/deployment.rst

 - lvm_meta_size - a size that given to lvm to store metadata.
   Optional (64 MiB by default).
 Minimum allowable value: 10 MiB.
 - images - A list of strings, specifying the images to be used during deployment.
-  Images are referred to by the name specified in the “name” attribute of the image (see see `Images`_).
+  Images are referred to by the name specified in the "name" attribute of the image (see see `Images`_).
   Optional.